DiRoots-Limited/DiRoots.Civil3D.Releases/docs/pages/GradingPro/GP-Section-Setup.md

 ### Creating, Duplicating and Removing

-Manage your Section list by creating new, duplicating and removing new types
+Manage your Section list by creating new, setting a associated name to later refer to the configuration, duplicating and removing new types

 > **GIF Placeholder:** Demonstrate section list management buttons

 ## Definition Methods

+After creating a new section, select on the left and start adding points in the section.
+On each point definition, the user can define the following different methods.

 ### Distance with Offset

-Define a Feature Line point based on distance and offset:
+Define a point based on distance and offset:

 - **Distance** - Specify distance from the previous point or origin
 - **Height/Offset** - Specify offset values from the previous point or origin